-- Behind The Scenes – A enjoyable 24-minute video diary of Derren and his crew as they get ready to film with Robbie Williams for Series 3.
-It includes an interview with Derren about Series 2, chats with his PA Coops and director Stefan, a look inside his trailer, the rehearsal, having a laugh during lunch and preparations for the shoot, and Derren’s photoshoot for Channel 4.
+- Behind The Scenes – An enjoyable 24-minute video diary of Derren and his crew as they get ready to film with Robbie Williams for Series 3.
+It includes an interview with Derren about Series 2, chats with his PA Coops and director Stefan, a look inside his trailer, the rehearsal, having a laugh during lunch, preparations for filming, and Derren’s photoshoot for Channel 4.

 - Audio Commentaries 0n Episodes 1 & 2 – Thankfully the commentaries work on this DVD, where Derren is joined by director Stefan Stuckert and creative partner Andy Nyman for both episodes.
 There’s a good mix of informative insights and amusing banter, as they all get on very well together, and they acknowledge that they struggled to fill the time for every commentary on the first series DVD, hence only doing 2 on this occasion.

 Series 3 is only available on All4.
 To keep things fresh it has a different stylistic feel in terms of the music and graphics, and has an international flavour with routines filmed across the UK, Europe and America.